JingxuanGeng/JingxuanGeng.github.io/_pages/cv.md

 Grants
 ======
+* $ 2,800 for Seed Funding Grant from Young Scholars Interdisciplinary Forum, 2022
 * $ 500 for Seed Funding Grant from Young Scholars Interdisciplinary Forum, 2021
 * $ 1,000 for Seed Funding Grant from Young Scholars Interdisciplinary Forum, 2021
 * $ 2,500 for Seed Funding Grant from Young Scholars Interdisciplinary Forum, 2020